 The CTMQ Experience

 The little dining room was pretty crowded and everyone looked happy with their meals.
 They were also all staring at me like ordering “to-go” was blasphemy here.
 It very well may be, I don’t know.
 Swanky Franks has retained the old-school diner atmosphere and the workers were pleasant enough.
 I paid, grabbed my fries, ran through the monsoon to the car and eagerly anticipated our snack.

 NO SALT!
 Yes, I know they simply forgot to sprinkle it on and I know it’s not fair to blast them for that.
 In fact, we (all three of us) ate all the fries – which speaks to their potato quality.
 I had McDonald’s fries once without salt and they were inedible mush.

-But really, without salt, they kinda sucked – as Hoang’s face here tells you.
+But really, without salt, they were pretty terrible – as Hoang’s face here tells you.